MissouriState-CSC515-Spring2020/cloud-nate-project/readme.md

-# Checkpoint 3, Single page web app using React and bootstrap.
+# Checkpoint 3, Single page web app using React

+Using react and bootstrap.

 Start web app using, npm start